APA Formatting - Quick Guide

 - Fifth level: indented, italicized, lowercase heading with a period

-- Used whenever another author's work is directly quoted or paraphrased
+- An in-text citation is used whenever another author’s work is directly quoted or paraphrased.

-- Citation for direct quotes should include the page number
+- The citation for a direct quote should also include the page number: (Author, Year, p. #)

-- Any quotation longer than 39 words should be made into a freestanding block of text with quotation marks removed (see p.
-171)
+- Any quotation longer than 39 words should be made into a freestanding block of text and have the quotation marks removed (see p.
+171).
+Block quotes should be indented one-half inch from the left margin and end with the in-text citation outside of the period.

-- If publication date is unknown, use "n.d." in its place
+- If the publication date is unknown, use “n.d.” in its place.

-- Two types of sources are cited only in-text: classical works and personal communications.
-The Bible is considered a classical book in APA.
-When citing in-text, include the reference and version used. (see pp. 171-174)
+- There are only two types of sources that are cited only in-text and not mentioned on the references page: classical works and personal communications.
+The Bible is considered a classical work in APA.
+When citing the Bible in-text, include the reference and version used: e.g. (1 Cor.
+13:1, Revised Standard Version).
+(See pp. 171-174.)

 Author, A. A. (Year of publication).
 Title of work: Capital letter also for subtitle.
 Location: Publisher.